onox/orka/orka_numerics/README.md

 - Runge-Kutta 4th order numerical integrators.

-- Tensors (1-D and 2-D) using SIMD instructions provided by the orka_simd crate.
+- Sigma-point Kalman filters (UKF and SR-CDKF) for state and parameter estimation.

-  Tensors provide the following features:
+- Tensor interface with the following features:

   * Constant indexing using a number, range, or another (boolean) tensor
   * Matrix multiplication, power, inverse, transpose, outer product
   * Matrix decompositions like QR, Cholesky
+  * Solve equations like Ax = b or find (constrained) least-squares solutions
   * Vector normalization and standardization
   * Constructors to create tensors from arrays, filled w/ zeros or ones
   * Constructors to create a range of numbers, or linear/log/geom space